Introduction

 Containers often need checking daily in hot weather.
 In a proper heatwave, small pots or thirsty crops may even need watering twice a day.

-A simple container watering routine is:
+A simple routine is:

 - Check the compost with your finger before watering